 The hydroxyl group attached to the aromatic ring in phenol facilitates the effective delocalization of the charge in the aromatic ring.
 Thus, it stabilizes the arenium ion through resonance.
 The hydroxyl group also acts as ortho para directors.
 Hence, we acknowledge most of these substitutions at ortho and para positions only.

-Nitration of phenols:
+1. Nitration of Phenols

 Phenols upon treatment with dilute nitric acid undergo nitration at low temperature (298 K) to give a mixture of ortho and para nitrophenols.
 The mixture formed is further separated into ortho and para nitrophenols by steam distillation on the basis of their volatility.

 When phenol is treated with concentrated nitric acid, the nitration results in the formation of 2, 4, 6-trinitrophenol (commonly called picric acid).

-Halogenation of phenols:
+2. Halogenation of Phenols

 Due to a highly activating effect of the hydroxyl group in phenols, they undergo halogenation even in the absence of Lewis acids.
-When phenols are treated with bromine in the presence of a solvent of low polarity like CHCl3 at low temperature, monobromophenols are formed.
+When phenols are treated with bromine in the presence of a solvent of low polarity like CHCl3 at low temperatures, monobromophenols are formed.